-PEO Statements M1 M2 M3 M4 PEO1: To inculcate professional culture amongst the students to take up technical/ professional positions for design, development, and problem solving in software industries and R&D organizations.
-2 3 2 3 PEO2: To prepare students as technical, ethical, responsible solution providers and entrepreneurs in various areas of Computer Science & Engineering.
-3 3 1 2

-PEO3: To provide the necessary competence and capability in students to pursue higher studies in Institutions of International / National repute.
-2 3 3 2 PEO4: To provide analytical and technical ability to develop 2 2 2 2 & innovate systems and technologies in the leading areas of 3 3 3 2 Computer Science & Engineering.
+PEO Statements M1 M2 М3 M4 PEO1: To inculcate professional culture amongst the students to take up technical/ professional positions for design, development, and problem solving in software industries and R&D organizations.
+2 3 2 3 PEO2: To prepare students as technical, ethical, responsible solution providers and entrepreneurs in various areas of computer applications.
+3 3 1 2 PEO3: To provide the necessary competence and capability in students to pursue higher studies in Institutions of International / National repute.
+2 3 3 2 PEO4: To provide analytical and technical ability to develop & innovate systems and technologies in the leading areas of computer applications.
+3 3 3 2